ionos-cloud/external-dns-ionos-webhook/README.md

         secretKeyRef:
           name: ionos-credentials
           key: api-key
+    # this is only valid for IONOS Cloud, if the username/password method is used.
+    - name: IONOS_USERNAME
+      valueFrom:
+        secretKeyRef:
+          name: ionos-credentials
+          key: username
+    # this is only valid for IONOS Cloud, if the username/password method is used.
+    - name: IONOS_PASSWORD
+      valueFrom:
+        secretKeyRef:
+          name: ionos-credentials
+          key: password
     # The webhook server listens on localhost by default.
 Otherwise, you can set SERVER_HOST.
     - name: SERVER_PORT
       value: "8888" # default and recommended port for exposing webhook provider EPs